pforprogrammer/Documents/Linux/02c_Files_&_Directories_FS.md

 ---

+We use the UNIX file system because it organizes and manages how data is stored, accessed, and retrieved on a computer's storage devices.
+Without it, the system wouldn’t know where one file ends and another begins, making it impossible to efficiently save or find files.

+---

+### Why We Use It:
+1. **Organization**: To structure and arrange files logically.
+2. **Access**: To quickly find, open, and manage files.
+3. **Management**: To track how much storage is used and available.
+4. **Reliability**: To ensure data is stored securely and can be recovered if needed.

+---

+### How It Works in Computer Systems:
+1. **Boot Block**: When you turn on the computer, this starts the operating system by telling it where to find the necessary files to boot up.
+2. **Superblock**: This keeps track of the overall storage, like how much space is used, free, or allocated.
+3. **Inode Block**: This holds metadata (information about files), like their size, location, and permissions.
+4. **Data Blocks**: This is where the actual content of the files (like text, images, or videos) is stored.

+Together, these components ensure that the system runs smoothly, files are stored properly, and you can access them without confusion or errors.

 ### Example:
 Let’s say you want to open a file (read a book):
 1. The **boot block** says, "We’re open for business."